Share This Article

-Located less than an hour drive from Columbus, this unknown creation is an Ohio family must-see.
+Located less than an hour’s drive from Columbus, this little-known creation is an Ohio family must-see.

-The recently named Hartman Garden is now owned by the Friends of the Hartman Garden group who launched a grand re-opening of the space in 2010.
+The Hartman Garden is now owned by the Friends of the Hartman Garden group who launched a grand re-opening of the space in 2010.

 Now, the garden is open every day to the public for self-guided tours through the quirky masterpiece.

 Walking through the garden you can see historically themed rock structures, hand painted figurines and garden beds full of seasonal plants and blooming flowers.

 Mary Hartman loved having visitors in the garden to see her husband’s work after his passing.

 Please be respectful when visiting the garden by staying out of the flower beds and leaving all the rocks as you found them.

 A stroll through the structures is completely free of charge.

 It makes for the perfect family friendly day trip as an unusual historical site.

 The Hartman Garden is in Springfield, Ohio, only 45 minutes from downtown Columbus.